edent/SuperTinyIcons/CONTRIBUTING.md

 ## (Optional) Create Android Version

-To convert in Android Studio, use [Vector Asset Studio](https://developer.android.com/studio/write/vector-asset-studio#running) and [import the SVG](https://developer.android.com/studio/write/vector-asset-studio#svg)
+To convert in Android Studio, use [Vector Asset Studio](https://developer.android.com/studio/write/vector-asset-studio#running) and [import the SVG](https://developer.android.com/studio/write/vector-asset-studio#svg).

 Or, use https://inloop.github.io/svg2android/ to create an Android-compatible XML file.

-Add the file to `/images/android-vector-drawable/`
+Please check the file carefully to see if the preview matches the original.
+If it does, add the file to `/images/android-vector-drawable/`